-Laser-etched footage markings in 12-inch increments make it ridiculously easy to determine the conduit length during a pull.
+Southwire enhances precision with laser-etched footage markings every 12 inches, simplifying conduit length measurements during pulls.
 The fish tape itself comes in 5 different lengths:

 Often when one size isn’t big enough, there is a huge jump in the next length increment.
 What I like about Southwire’s 5 different lengths is that you’re not paying extra for an overly-large reel length.

 Getting the right-sized length means that you’re not paying extra for fish tape you’re not going to use – saving your money.